Part of the railway's long term plans; the line from Woody Bay to Lynton will provide a massive economic boost to the Lyn Valley.

 A new bridge will have to be built under the road so trains can carry on towards Lynton.

 From Dean to Barbrook the views are stunning, some of the best along the whole route of the former railway.
-This section is private land, so as always we ask that you do not try to walk any of this stretch of trackbed.
+Although part of section is owned by the L&BR Trust, we do ask that you do not walk any of this stretch of trackbed.

 From Barbrook to Lynton the line meandered along a high ledge through Kibsworthy Woods and over Larkscleave Bridge (below left).